Understanding GitHub Actions Vulnerabilities¶

 steps:

-- name: Check if user has write access
+- name: Check if PR author has write access

 id: check_permissions